vethackathon2025/gitmcp-context/README.md

 - **Distributed contribution model** enabling non-technical experts to improve the system

 **Read the full story:** [META.md](META.md) - A detailed walkthrough of the AI-assisted development process, including:
-- Day-by-day development timeline with git commit analysis
+- Development timeline with git commit analysis
 - AI development patterns observed (iterative refinement, autonomous research, creative character development)
 - Quantified AI vs. human contributions
 - Lessons learned and best practices for AI-assisted hackathons
 - The recursive nature of building AI with AI

-**Philosophical Question:** If an AI designs another AI's knowledge base, who is the "author"?
+> **Philosophical Question:** If an AI designs another AI's knowledge base, who is the "author"?
-**Answer:** Collaborative authorship—a new paradigm for rapid software development.
+> **Answer:** Collaborative authorship—a new paradigm for rapid software development.

 ---